2012-13 Michigan Men's Basketball Roster

 Alexander came to Michigan after spending two seasons as an assistant coach at Western Michigan (2008-10).
 Working with the Broncos' young group of frontcourt players, Alexander helped guide the Broncos to their second-straight MAC West Division championship in 2009.
 Before making his way to Western Michigan, Alexander spent one season at Ohio (2007-08) helping the Bobcats finish 20-13 overall and advance to the second round of the inaugural College Basketball Invitational.

-Alexander began his coaching career spending six seasons coaching at his alma mater, University of Detroit (2002-07), under head coach Perry Watson.
+Alexander began his coaching career spending six seasons coaching at his alma mater, University of Detroit (2001-07), under head coach Perry Watson.
 Alexander helped the Titans compile 96 wins in six seasons, including 53 victories in the Horizon League, finishing .500 or better in conference play in five-of-six seasons.

 Throughout his coaching career, Alexander has developed over 80 percent of his former front court players to gain opportunities to play professional basketball at various levels.

-As a collegiate player, Alexander spent two seasons at Detroit after transferring from Robert Morris.
-Alexander started 57 of his 62 games at Detroit, helping the Titans win a pair of Midwestern Collegiate Conference (MCC) regular-season championships and secure back-to-back NCAA Tournament berths -- 1998 and 1999.
+As a collegiate player, Alexander spent two seasons at Detroit following his transfer from Robert Morris.
+Alexander started 57 of his 62 games, helping the Titans win back-to-back Midwestern Collegiate Conference (MCC) regular-season championships and secure NCAA Tournament berths -- 1998 and 1999.
 As a senior, Alexander was named to the MCC All-Defensive Team.
 Alexander's collegiate career began at Robert Morris where he played in 55 games and was named to the Northeast Conference All-Newcomer Team in 1995.